 The Group provides integrated cloud-based services including cloud computing, storage and delivery.
 The nature of the Group's performance obligation is a single performance obligation to stand ready to provide an unspecified quantify of integrated cloud-based services each day throughout the contract period.
-The Group uses monthly utilization records, an output measure, to recognize revenue over time as it most faithfully depicts the simultaneous consumption and delivery of services.
-At the end of each month, the transaction consideration is fixed based on utilization records and no variable consideration exists.
+Revenue is recognized over time because the customer simultaneously receives and consumes the benefits as the Group performed over the fixed contract term.